volcano-sh/volcano/docs/user-guide/how_to_use_gpu_sharing.md

 Please refer to [volcano device plugin](https://github.com/volcano-sh/devices/blob/master/README.md#quick-start)

+* By default volcano device plugin supports shared GPUs, users do not need to config volcano device plugin.
+Default setting is the same as setting --gpu-strategy=number.
+For more information [volcano device plugin configuration](https://github.com/volcano-sh/devices/blob/master/doc/config.md)

 ### Verify environment is ready

 Check the node status, it is ok if `volcano.sh/gpu-memory` and `volcano.sh/gpu-number` are included in the allocatable resources.